godotengine/godot-design/README.md

 - provide high quality assets and UX recommendations to the godot engine

 Folders are organized as follows:
-- archives: anything decrecated should go to this folder
+- archives: anything deprecated should go to this folder
 - communication: everything needed for communication such like flyers, poster, banners, etc...
 - concepts: here to store design ideas, fanarts, etc...
 - engine: everything included into Godot's software (especially icons)